knbknb/R_text_mining/CONFIGURATION_AND_USAGE.md

  - To perform word stemming, *tm* package calls external Java code in weka.jar.
 So a Java JVM must be installed on your machine.
  - Classpath must be correctly set to enable R to interact with weka.jar.
 This Classpath value can be machine-dependent.
 Environment Variables might need to be set.
  Look at the R script code in the "scripts" dir.
-You might need to change the paths wo weka.jar "config" section, and look at the Sys.setenv() calls.
+You might need to change the paths to weka.jar in the "config" section, and look at the Sys.setenv() calls.

 Script Usage
 =========